 In 2016 my Inside-Out Prison Exchange writing group and I published a co-written paper.
 The LoCI-Wittenberg University Writing Group consists of men incarcerated at London Correctional Facility and current and former Wittenberg University students.
 Our paper, “An Epistemology of Incarceration: Constructing Knowing on the Inside” (philoSOPHIA 6.1 9-26.) is written from the perspective and insights of people who are currently incarcerated and from people who have been in a working, academic relationship with them for the past two years.
 The paper explores the limitations and achievements of the epistemic structure of the lives of incarcerated people and puts forth the ways that an epistemology of incarceration is formed as a resistant epistemology such that people make knowledge and meaning for themselves even under conditions of incarceration.

 Since 2011 I have been teaching as part of the Inside-Out Prison Exchange Program.
 Through this program I take 15 Wittenberg University students to have class at London Correctional Institution with 15 men who are incarcerated.
-I have taught The Art of Living Ethically, The Many Faces of Justice, Global Health Justice, Global Feminism, and Knowing Bodies in this format.
+I have taught The Art of Living Ethically, The Many Faces of Justice, Global Health Justice, Global Feminism, Gender and Global Justice, Philosophy Incarcerated, and Knowing Bodies in this format.
 All students do the same work in these classes and all student received Wittenberg University credit for these courses.
 The inside students (those students who are incarcerated) are able to apply this credit toward their two or four year degrees.
 Here is a link to a Wittenberg Magazine article about an earlier version of The Art of Living Ethically that was taught at The Clark County Juvenile Detention Center.

 I also teach a course called Science in Social Context.
 In 2014 and 2015 we completed a project-based learning experience in which we studied the Tremont City Barrel Fill, an U.S. EPA Superfund Site.
 We met with the U.S. EPA, a community action group, People for Safe Water and held a public display of our research to provide information to our community.
 Over 200 community members attended.